-Unlike most large cities, Munich feels a lot smaller than that.
-It has all the amenities, events and opportunities that a large city has to offer, but its rich greenery and a marriage between both historical and modern architecture seem to break up the stressful bustle and vibe that other cities of this size tend to radiate.
-At the same time you can still explore the city and find new spots, shops and hangouts even after living in the city for a few years.
+Unlike most large cities, Munich feels a lot smaller.
+It has all the amenities, events and opportunities that a large city has to offer, but its rich greenery and a balance between historical and modern architecture seem to break up the stressful bustle and vibe that other cities of this size tend to radiate.
+At the same time you can still explore the city and find new spots, shops and hangouts even after living in Munich for a few years.

 And now that you know why Munich should be your new home, we’ll send you off with a few fun facts about Munich!